inferno-framework/smart-health-cards-test-kit/README.md

 # Inferno Smart Health Card Test Kit

-This is an [Inferno](https://inferno-framework.github.io/) test kit for the SMART Health Cards Framework [v1.4.0](https://spec.smarthealth.cards/)
+This is an [Inferno](https://inferno-framework.github.io/) test kit for the SMART Health Cards Framework [v1.4.0](https://spec.smarthealth.cards/).

+The test kit currently tests the following requirements:

+- Download and validate a health card via file download
+- Download and validate a health card via FHIR $health-cards-issue operation
+- Download and validate a health card via QR Code scanning

+It does **NOT** support this requirement:

+- Download and validate a health card via DeepLink

 ## Instructions